Best Cheap Health Insurance in Rhode Island (2026)

 ACA rating

-- Blue Cross Blue Shield has the largest network of doctors and hospitals nationwide.
-That makes it a good choice if you want to choose from a wide range of doctors over getting the cheapest price.
+• Blue Cross Blue Shield has the largest network of doctors and hospitals nationwide.
+This makes it a good choice if you want to choose from a wide range of doctors over getting the cheapest price.

-- Neighborhood Health Plan only offers only HMOs (health maintenance organization) plans in Rhode Island.
+• Neighborhood Health Plan offers only HMOs (health maintenance organization) plans in Rhode Island.
 HMOs typically have affordable rates, but you can only use doctors in your plan's network unless you have an emergency.

 How much is health insurance in Rhode Island?

-Health insurance in Rhode Island costs an average of $477 per month at full price or $106 per month after discounts.
+Health insurance in Rhode Island costs an average of $589 per month at full price, or it could be about $238 per month after discounts.

 Find Cheap Health Insurance Quotes in Rhode Island